SAT Reading and Writing Practice Test 64 with Answer Keys AMBIPi

 SAT Writing & Language Section Passage

-SAT Writing Passage Title: A Moveable Street: Haussmann’s New Paris
+SAT Reading and Writing Practice Test Paper Passage Title: A Moveable Street: Haussmann’s New Paris

 If you were to travel all over the world, you might notice that each of the world’s most famous cities is characterized by a certain look.
 Tokyo offers neon billboards and colorful signs.
 Paris fans out from the base of the Eiffel Tower, a system of wide, treelined avenues and low, neo-Classical buildings made of gray stone.
 This area has been inhabited for thousands of years.
 Regardless, its current look is a relatively recent development.
 Visiting Paris two hundred years ago, 3 the city would have looked very different.
 Until the middle of the nineteenth century, Paris was characterized by overcrowded conditions and narrow, winding streets.
 It bore a closer resemblance to the London of the 1500s than the modern “City of Lights” so frequently depicted in popular movies and photographs.
 [1] Paris’s transformation was largely the work of 4 one man: Georges-Eugene Haussmann, whose official title was Prefect of the Seine Department.
 [2] He was appointed to recreate Paris by Napoleon III, who had declared himself Emperor of France in 1851 and wanted to cement his legacy by creating a modern capital.